✔ Window/door alarms cost between £6.50 and £38

 If you consider yourself something of an expert in home security, then this option is for you.

-Window alarms aren’t the most glamorous part of your home security system – that award either goes to your camera or your dog, depending on your taste – but they are important nonetheless.
+Window and door alarms aren’t the most glamorous part of your home security system – that award either goes to your camera or your dog, depending on your taste – but they are important nonetheless.

-You want to know if someone breaks into your safe, sacred sanctum, and window alarms can do that – but you have to make the right choice for your wallet as much as your peace of mind.
+You want to know if someone breaks into your safe, sacred sanctum, and window and door alarms can do that – but you have to make the right choice for your wallet as much as your peace of mind.

 If you feel ready to take that step – and you absolutely are, after reading this article – then you can fill in this form for free quotes from experts in the field.